junxit/us-congress-bills-117/metadata.md

 - 2022-02-11 — Placed on the Union Calendar, Calendar No. 176.
 - 2022-02-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-246.
 - 2022-02-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-246.
+- 2022-03-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-07 — Considered under suspension of the rules. (consideration: CR H1310-1312)
+- 2022-03-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5681.
+- 2022-03-07 — Mrs. Demings moved to suspend the rules and pass the bill.
+- 2022-03-08 — Considered as unfinished business. (consideration: CR H1355-1356)
+- 2022-03-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 33 (Roll no. 60). (text: 3/7/2022 CR H1310)
+- 2022-03-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 33 (Roll no. 60).(text: 3/7/2022 CR H1310)